 Pain in the right lower quadrant -- the lower right area of the abdomen -- can arise from a variety of causes.
 These underlying causes range in severity from minor to potentially life-threatening, possibly requiring emergency surgery.
 The right lower quadrant contains organs from the digestive, urinary and reproductive systems, along with blood vessels, nerves and other tissues.
-Abnormalities in any of these organs, structures and tissues can cause pain in the right lower quadrant, or RLQ.
+Abnormalities in any of these organs, structures and tissues can cause pain in the right lower quadrant (RLQ).

 The urinary system includes the kidneys, ureters and bladder.
 The right ureter -- the tube through which urine flows from the kidney to the bladder -- passes through the RLQ.
 Kidney stones may lodge anywhere along the ureter, typically causing intense pain that often radiates to the back.
 Urinary tract infections can also cause pain in this area, especially if the infection migrates from the bladder to the kidney.
-Large tumors and cysts of the urinary system may cause RLQ pain.
+Large tumors and cysts of the urinary system are other possible culprits for RLQ pain.
 They may be noncancerous, as in polycystic kidney disease, or cancerous, as in kidney or bladder cancer.

 Female Reproductive System

 In women, RLQ pain frequently arises from the reproductive system organs, including the uterus, fallopian tubes and ovaries.
 Ovarian cysts can become twisted or rupture, causing pain.
-Ectopic pregnancy -- a pregnancy that occurs outside the uterus -- causes pain as it grows.
-If not treated, an ectopic pregnancy may rupture and cause severe pain.
-Pelvic inflammatory disease, or PID, a bacterial infection of the female reproductive organs, can cause pain.
+Ectopic pregnancy -- a pregnancy that implants outside the uterus -- causes pain as it grows.
+If not treated, an ectopic pregnancy may rupture and cause severe pain and life-threatening bleeding.
+Pelvic inflammatory disease (PID), a bacterial infection of the female reproductive organs, can cause lower abdominal pain as well.
 Untreated PID can lead to formation of an abscess -- a collection of infected fluid or pus -- with worsening pain.
 Endometriosis is a painful condition that occurs when cells from the uterine lining grow in various places within the pelvis.
 Pain associated with endometriosis is usually cyclical, coming and going in relationship to a woman's menstrual cycle.

 The musculoskeletal system consists of the body's muscles, tendons, ligaments, bones and other connective tissue.
 RLQ pain may develop from strained muscles after a person engages in vigorous physical activity.
 The bones of the spine, known as vertebrae, have soft discs between them for cushioning.
 If these discs bulge and impinge on a nerve, they can trigger pain in the area that the nerve serves.
 A right-sided hernia -- a condition in which a portion of the bowel protrudes through a defect in the abdominal wall muscles -- may cause fluctuating RLQ pain or severe, constant pain.

 The cardiovascular system includes the heart, arteries and veins.
-The body's largest artery, the aorta, courses through the abdomen until it splits into two arteries, the common iliac arteries.
+The body's largest artery, the aorta, courses through the abdomen and splits into two arteries, the common iliac arteries.
 An aortic aneurysm -- ballooning or enlargement of the aorta -- can lead to RLQ pain.
 The pain is caused by blood leaking into the wall of the aorta or rupture of the enlarged segment.
 If the enlarged area extends from the lower aorta to include the right common iliac artery, this may cause pain in the RLQ.
 A blood clot or temporary decrease in blood supply to the intestinal segments in the RLQ can also cause pain in this area due to a reduction in oxygen delivery to the affected tissues.

 Pain in the RLQ accompanied by certain signs and symptoms could indicate a serious health problem.
-Signs and symptoms to watch for include fever, inability to eat, nausea and vomiting, bloody stools, blood in the urine, extreme drowsiness and other sudden mental changes.
-If any of these signs or symptoms are present with abdominal pain, seek immediate medical attention.
+Signs and symptoms to watch that indicate a need to seek immediate medical attention include: